jaipandya/SublimeTutor/README.md

 Once Sublime Tutor is installed, press `^ + ⌥ + K` keyboard shortcut to open this file in Sublime Text.
 Another option is to go to `Help > Sublime Tutor` menu option to open this.

-Now navigate to the first chapter as described below.

-Tip: Invoke Sublime Text 3 from OSX command line:

-Make a symlink to `subl`.
-Assuming you've placed Sublime Text in `Applications` folder on Mac, and that you have ~/bin directory in your `PATH`, you can run:

-    $ ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/Sublime

-Now you can use `sublime` command in your terminal to open Sublime Text 3.
-If you put a `.` after the command, it will open the current directory in Sublime.

-    $ sublime

-or

-    $ sublime .

-Tip:

-If you want to see contents of this tutorial, you can open contents.md anytime.

 [1]: https://git-scm.com/ "Git is a version control system"